exercism/v3/docs/concept-exercises.md

 ## Concept files

-For each concept that an exercise unlocks (which are the concepts listed in the exercise's `concepts` key in the track's `config.json` file), two concept documents must be added.
+For each concept that an exercise teaches (which are the concepts listed in the exercise's `concepts` key in the track's `config.json` file), two concept documents must be added.
 The concept files for a concept are located in the track's `concepts/<concept>` directory.

 ### `about.md`